 Long before the “Wipeout” took over the racing video games to the future, on SNES, F-Zero was one speed crazy and challenging title.
 It offered a ridiculously entertaining gameplay in which if you’ve hit a wall, you’ll lose energy.
 The only way to refill the energy was to drive over the energy refilling areas on race tracks.
 This idea was also picked up by many other racing games, but you now know it was F-Zero that introduced it initially.
-It’s one of the best SNES games that still looks so fresh in 2017.
+It’s one of the best SNES games that still looks so fresh.
 With a new feel, amazing race tracks, and vehicles, it’s still going strong.

 13. Mega Man X 2

 Mega Man X 2 is another nostalgic side-scrolling title on SNES library that jumped from an 8-bit era to 16-bit gaming.
 It’s notoriously challenging and offers a darker story compared to it’s Mega Man X series predecessors.
 The ever-expanding gameplay, Mega Man X 2 has got the same straightforward level design and it retains the free-form level selection mechanism.
 In the game, the multiplayer play and exploration is encouraged by adding the hidden paths and alternate areas, thanks to Capcom.
 The game has better weapons, levels, and bosses and its fun to play.